 You’re not short of things to do in Barcelona, but if you can spare the time, it’s definitely worth getting yourself on a boat.
-Barcelona boat parties are a great way to meet other travellers, plus you get to enjoy unlimited beverages and fantastic views as you sail along the coast in a two-storey catamaran.
+Barcelona boat parties are a great way to meet other travellers, plus you get to enjoy some beverages and fantastic views as you sail along the coast in a two-storey catamaran.

 WHICH BARCELONA BOAT PARTY?

 All of the boat parties have a DJ and dance floor on the lower deck, with live music upstairs.
 You’ll also have the chance to get yourself free guest list entry to a top beachfront club for later the same evening.
 Which cruise you choose will depend on your taste in tunes and whether or not you’d like to add a dip in the ocean to the shenanigans.
 Three of the most popular are listed below, but you should also look out for special events, like the Halloween and July 4 celebrations!

 The Original Barcelona Boat Party costs €45 per person.
 At the height of the summer, there’s a special club boat on Saturdays at 10:00 pm, as well as an evening option on Thursdays and Saturdays between 7:00 and 7:30 pm.
 Your ticket includes a drinks card that can be exchanged for beer, sangria or mimosas, and your lovely Stoke Travel hosts will be on hand to liven up the atmosphere and make sure everyone’s having a great time.

 The Champagne Barcelona Boat Party comes in a little pricier at €65 to €85.
 The beats are a little more mellow and the cocktails – as you might have guessed – come with a splash of fizz.
 It’s still a party boat, but with a little bit more panache.
 You can also enjoy some Spanish paella on board.
 Boats depart on Fridays at 8:30 pm, returning two hours later.